devleaks/followthegreens/docs/index.md

 The speed information is supplied with two «variables»:

 - The speed of the «rabbit» (the faster the rabbit, the faster you should run to catch it up, the slower the rabbit, the slower you should go.)
-- The length of the rabbit (the longer the rabbit, the more you can keep up with that speed, do not expect speed change.)
+- The length of the rabbit run (the longer the rabbit, the more you can keep up with that speed, do not expect speed change.)

 In this first instance, the control of the speed is simplified as such:

+From the position of the aircraft and the distance to the next significan turn, a speed range is evaluated.

-- If the aircraft is at or below 10 knots (~5m/s), the rabbit will propose to accelerate (run faster).
+- If the aircraft is at or below the lowest range speed, the rabbit will propose to accelerate (run faster).
 This is indicated by a faster rabbit sequence.
-- If the aircraft is at or above 25 knots (~13m/s), the rabbit will propose to slow down.
+- If the aircraft is at or above the upper range speed, the rabbit will propose to slow down.
 This is indicated by a slower rabbit sequence.
 - If the aircraft nears a stop bar or the end of the greens (at about 200 meters from it), the rabbit will also propose to slow down.

-Between 10 and 25 knots on a straight taxiway, the rabbit will run at normal speed.
+If the aircraft moves at a speed within its estimated range, the rabbit will run at normal speed.

 There currently is no difference between a GA and a A380.
-They all taxi at the same speed range 10 to 25 knots.
+They all taxi at the same speed range.

 In a later release, speed indication will be refined to anticipate turns (at slow speed) or long, straight taxiways.
-Speeds will also be adjusted for aircraft types and sizes.
+Speeds will also be adjusted for aircraft types, weight, and sizes.
+Braking distance will be estimeted from the current speed and aircraft type.

 # Configuration Parameters